 The Judge sentenced Torre to 10 days in jail.
 She (via her paper, the New York Herald Tribune) appealed.
 The case went to the Supreme Court who refused to review it, so the decision of the Court of Appeals stayed.
 Torre served her 10 days in jail in 1959.
 She never revealed her source, according to the NY Times obituary published after her death in 1997.

-Photos: Above, notices about the dropping of the case, including one with a photo of Judy looking as though she’s auditioning for a part in Doctor Zhivago!
-The last two are two versions of the original column in question.
+Photos: Notices about the dropping of the case, including one with a photo of Judy looking as though she’s auditioning for a part in Doctor Zhivago., plus copies of the original column in question.

 January 10, 1963: Garland glamor.